Mental health and wellbeing in schools

 As more children face mental health challenges, there's a growing need for well-funded support systems within schools, including counselling and Mental Health Support Teams (MHSTs) for early intervention.

-In addition to traditional counselling, Thrive offers a trauma-informed approach focusing on social and emotional needs.
+In addition to traditional counselling, Thrive offers a trauma-informed whole school approach focusing on social and emotional needs.
 Grounded in neuroscience and attachment theory, it empowers educators to build supportive environments.
 Thrive emphasises early intervention and resilience-building, not diagnosis or therapeutic counselling for specific conditions, to enhance overall wellbeing in school communities.

 What are the main causes of mental health problems in schools?